Shayda’s – Authentic TUrkish Food

-Shayda’s has been open for over a year and he’s booked out on Friday and Saturday nights.
+Shayda’s has been open since 2017 and he’s booked out on Friday and Saturday nights.
 If you haven’t made a reservation, you won’t get in.
 “That’s fortunate for me,” he laughs, “but not for the customer!”

 Ibrahim was part of another restaurant in town when he decided it was his turn to go solo, and he looked around for the best location.
 Bouverie Road West is developing nicely; “There’s a good combination of restaurants here, and they serve the offices around the area and it looks like they’re doing well.
 Business has been very good, I can see my regulars coming in for lunch, and quite often it’s packed.”